EstelleChabanel/BirdDetector/README.md

 ## Usage

 On top of the existing task for detection, the YOLOv8 framework is extended with 8 new tasks corresponding to distinct domain adaptation architectures.
-Dinstinct architectures are described in details the report and are initiliazed with the follwoing conventions:
+Dinstinct architectures are described in details in the report and are initiliazed with the follwoing conventions:

 |  Domain adaptation architecture  |    Supervised subtask   |          Unuspervised subtask       |
 | -------------------------------- | ----------------------- | ----------------------------------- |